benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-justinification]: A process called "Justinification".
 Iykyk `;-)`

-As and when other parts of the book get written I will add links to the specific chapters on each topic (for example on simple serialize, consensus, networking).
+As and when other parts of the book get written I will add links to the specific chapters on each topic (for example on Simple Serialize, consensus, networking).

 Note that the online annotated specification is available in two forms: